 Remove steak from marinade and pat dry with paper towels.
-Ignite a large chimney full of coals and wait until they're covered in grey ash.
-Spread evenly over 1/2 of grate, leaving the other half empty.
-Put the cooking grate in place, cover, and allow grill to preheat for 5 minutes.
-Scrape cooking grates clean, then place flank steak over hot side of grill. cook until well charred, about 3 minutes.
+Light one chimney full of charcoal and wait until they're covered in grey ash.
+Spread evenly over 1/2 of grate, leaving other half empty.
+Put cooking grate in place, cover, and allow grill to preheat for 5 minutes.
+Clean and oil grilling grate, then place flank steak over hot side of grill, cook until well charred, about 3 minutes.
 Flip steak and continue to cook until second side is well charred, about 3 minutes longer.
-Transfer steak to cooler side of grill, cover, and cook until the center of the steak registers 125°F on an instant-read thermometer for medium-rare, or 135° for medium.
+Transfer steak to cooler side of grill, cover, and cook until center of steak registers 125°F (52°C) on an instant-read thermometer for medium-rare, or 135°F (57°C) for medium.
 Transfer to a cutting board, tent with foil, and allow steak to rest for at least 5 minutes.
 Carve and serve, passing extra marinade tableside.

 Alternatively, to finish indoors: Heat 2 tablespoons vegetable or canola oil in a large stainless steel or cast iron skillet over high heat until shimmering.
-Remove steak from marinade and pat dryw ith paper towels.
-Add steak to pan and cook, turning frequently, until an instant-read thermometer registers 125°F for medium-rare, or 135° for medium, reducing heat as necessary if steak smokes excessively or starts to burn.
+Remove steak from marinade and pat dry with paper towels.
+Add steak to pan and cook, turning frequently, until an instant-read thermometer registers 125°F for medium-rare, or 135°F for medium, reducing heat as necessary if steak smokes excessively or starts to burn.
 Transfer to a wire rack set in a rimmed baking sheet and allow to rest 5 to 10 minutes.
 Carve and serve, passing extra marinade tableside.